zyzek/LEAPs/content/leaps/leap-10.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
 Extend the [Lyra Launch Council](https://blog.lyra.finance/introducing-the-lyra-launch-council/) until January 31, 2022, so that it can oversee the launch of the LYRA token.
-The next council will be elected on February 1, 2022, by the LYRA token holders.
+The LYRA token holders will elect the next council on January 28, 2022, to begin its term on February 1, 2022.

 ## Abstract
 <!--A short (~200 word) description of the proposed change, the abstract should clearly describe the proposed change.
 This is what *will* be done if the LEAP is implemented, not *why* it should be done or *how* it will be done.
 If the LEAP proposes deploying a new contract, write, "we propose to deploy a new contract that will do x".-->